SilverHalf/mount-balrior/greer/mechanics.md

 ### <img class="inline target"> Target

 An effect that gets applied from being targeted by [Blob of Blight], which targets the furthest players away from the caster.
+Affected players and others near them will hear a persistent sound effect for as long as the corresponding orbs are in movement.

+The effect disappears when the orb despawns or becomes stationary.

 ---